-A citizen from Horne who serves as the game's main protagonist of sorts.
+A citizen of Horne who serves as the game's main protagonist of sorts.

-The Pollyanna: He's usually in a pretty good mood, no matter the circumstances.
+- The Pollyanna: He's usually in a pretty good mood, no matter the circumstances—even when he's turned into a dog he thinks it's great.
 The few times that he breaks character are usually just before a fight.

 A young, distant man from Horne.
 He sent to investigate the North Caves after Aire's abduction and meets Brandt there.

-It's All My Fault: He feels absolutely terrible about Aire getting turned into a cat right after he ditched her for her attitude.
+- It's All My Fault: He feels absolutely terrible about Aire getting turned into a cat right after he ditched her.